pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/gcp/index.md

 : The file to use for error pages.
 Defaults to `error.html`.

 All of these settings are optional and may be adjusted either by editing the stack configuration file directly (by default, `Pulumi.dev.yaml`) or by changing their values with [`pulumi config set`]({{< relref "/docs/reference/cli/pulumi_config_set" >}}) as shown below.

-### Using your own web content

-If you already have a serverless application you'd like to deploy on Google Cloud with Pulumi, you can do so either by replacing placeholder content in the `www` folder or by configuring the stack to point to another folder on your computer with the `www_path` setting:

 ```bash
 $ pulumi config set www_path ../my-existing-website/build